scoverage/gradle-scoverage/README.md

     tasks to run only the desired tests.
 For example, to run only the unit tests and no other test tasks (e.g., integration tests), you can run `reportTestScoverage`.

-2. `aggregateScoverage`: An experimental support for aggregating coverage statistics in composite builds.
+2. `aggregateScoverage`: Aggregates coverage statistics in composite builds.

     When applied on a project with sub-projects, the plugin will create the aggregation task `aggregateScoverage`, which will first generate reports for each project individually (including the parent project), and will then generate an